-- Menstrual tissue backs up through the fallopian tubes and spills into the abdomen
+- Menstrual tissue that backs up through the fallopian tubes and spills into the belly

-- Lymph system may carry endometrial cells from the uterus
+- A lymph system that carries cells from the uterus

-- Cramping and pelvic pain—especially just before and during menstrual bleeding
+- Cramping and pelvic pain before and during menstrual bleeding

 - Pain during bowel movements or urination

 - Pain in the lower back, belly, or pelvis

 You will be asked about your symptoms and past health.
 A pelvic exam will be done.

 Images will be taken of the pelvis.
 This can be done with an ultrasound taken from the outside of the belly.
 It may also be done with a probe placed in vagina.

 Laparoscopy is needed to confirm the diagnosis.
 A small cut is made in the belly.
 A scope is passed through the cut.
 It lets the doctor look for problem areas in the belly area.
 A sample of tissue may be taken as a biopsy .
 The sample will be carefully looked at and tested.

 Treatment depends on how severe the problems are.
 The goals are to ease pain and slow tissue growth.
 Options may be: